3mdeb/news-and-ideas/_posts/2019-01-XX-enabling-cpb-on-pcengines-apu2.md

 influences the performance of our platforms?
 It's the processor's manufacturer design one may say.
 In this post, I will show You how firmware may boost Your silicon to higher performance level.
-On the example of PC Engines apu2c4 platform,I will present Core Performance Boost feature.
+On the example of PC Engines apu2c4 platform, I will present Core Performance Boost feature.

 ## Core Performance Boost

 ![BOOST](https://3mdeb.com/wp-content/uploads/2017/07/boost_gauge.jpg)

 Core Performance Boost (CPB) is a feature that allows increasing the frequency of the processor's core exceeding its nominal values.
-Similarly to IntelÂ?
-Turbo Boost Technology, AMD Core Performance Boost temporarily raises the frequency of a single core when the operating system requests the highest processor performance.
+Similarly to Intel's Turbo Boost Technology, AMD Core Performance Boost temporarily raises the frequency of a single core when the operating system requests the highest processor performance.